John Berger: Early life

 Berger was born on 5 November 1926 in Stoke Newington, London, the first of two children of Miriam and Stanley Berger.

-His grandfather was from Trieste, Italy, and his father, Stanley, raised as a non-religious Jew who adopted Catholicism, had been an infantry officer on the Western Front during the First World War and was awarded the Military Cross and an OBE.
+His grandfather was from Trieste, now Italy, and his father, Stanley, raised as a non-religious Jew who adopted Catholicism, had been an infantry officer on the Western Front during the First World War and was awarded the Military Cross and an OBE.

 Berger was educated at St Edward's School, Oxford.
 He served in the British Army during the Second World War from 1944 to 1946.
 He enrolled at the Chelsea School of Art and the Central School of Art and Design in London.

 Career

 Berger began his career as a painter and exhibited works at a number of London galleries in the late 1940s.
 His art has been shown at the Wildenstein, Redfern and Leicester Galleries in London.

 Berger taught drawing at St Mary's teacher training college.
 He later became an art critic, publishing many essays and reviews in the New Statesman.
-His Marxist humanism and his strongly stated opinions on modern art combined to make him a controversial figure early in his career.
+His Marxist literary criticism and strongly stated opinions on modern art combined to make him a controversial figure early in his career.
 As a statement of political commitment, he titled an early collection of essays Permanent Red.

-Berger was never a formal member of the Communist Party of Great Britain (CPGB): rather he was a close associate of it and its front, the Artists’ International Association (AIA), until the latter disappeared in 1953.
+Berger was never a formal member of the Communist Party of Great Britain (CPGB): rather he was a close associate of it and its front, the Artists' International Association (AIA), until the latter disappeared in 1953.
 He was active in the Geneva Club, a discussion group that appears to have overlapped with British communist circles in the 1950s.